ZenderB3D/pp_docs/docs/gettingstarted.md

 #General usage

 The n-panel is hidden by default, all features are accessible from the pistonpusher pop up menu.
-The default shortcut is **SHIFT+E**.
+The default shortcut is **SHIFT+E**.(Can be changed in keymaps, search for 'pistonpusher')

 To append/instantiate a piston, you simply select a thumbnail.
 New instances are always 'reset' to a sort of default expected state.
 This means that the B empty will always be re-parented to its host armature even if the last instance was already placed and constrained.